ipns-link/project-website/README.md

-# project-website
+# IPNS-Link Project Website
-GitHub repo for our project website.
-Based in vue.js
+This website is based in vue.js